populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 Copy the following funtion, which will return the top n (default 20) windows with maximum FST for a given pairwise comparioson:

+Copy paste the following function into R. You do not need to understand what the code does (but are welcome to try if you are interested, and ask if you have questions):

 ```r
 topWindowFst <- function(window.size, step.size, chrom, pos, fst, n_tops = 20){